Free Offer

 8. Player Stats Assistant

-You can use this tool to manage the player stats information.
+Click "Tools" > "Player Stats Assistant".
+You can use this tool to manage the stats database files, search the stats for a player offline, etc.

-• Restore: You can transfer/restore your stats information: "Backup" the current stats to a DB file.
+• Restore: You can transfer/restore your stats information: "Backup" the current stats to a database file.
 Copy the file to a safe place.
-Then you can "Restore" it to a new installation.
+Then you can "Restore" it to the new installation.

 • Reset: Delete all the stats information you collected.